 These form the groundwork for wide acceptance and confidence in the identification throughout Europe as well as the trusted services, as these are essential in creating fully digital, trusted, exchanges.

-Here’s what eIDAS states around digital sealing of documents and their legal value.
+Here’s what eIDAS states about the digital sealing of documents and their legal value.

 –In Article 25 “Legal effects of electronic signatures”, the eIDAS Regulation states that

-- Qualified electronic signatures have the equivalent legal effect of handwritten signatures
+- Qualified electronic signatures have the equivalent legal effect to handwritten signatures

 - A qualified electronic signature based on a qualified certificate issued in one Member State will be recognized as valid in all other Member States as well.